-Our “Around the World in 20 Years” continues in Canada where we’re chatting with Cathy Gallagher-Louisy, Principal at CGL Consulting.
+Our “Around the World in 20 Years” series continues in Canada, where we’re chatting with Cathy Gallagher-Louisy, Principal at CGL Consulting.

 Cathy is a globally-connected DEI and Corporate Social Responsibility professional with over 15 years of experience across a wide range of organizations.
 She is a Professor at the Centennial College Certificate in Leadership and Inclusion, and a faculty member at the University of Toronto’s Corporate Social Responsibility & Sustainability Graduate Diploma.